-We selected six or seven variables for P. grandis depending on climate data source and five for P. laticauda (Table 1; Fig. S1-S8).
-The current distribution of both species was best explained by socio-economic variables 'distance to ports' and/or 'distance to airports' (Table 1) and climatic variables related to temperature variability (diurnal range bio2 and temperature seasonality bio4) or minimum temperature (bio6).
+We selected six or seven variables for P. grandis depending on climate data source and five for P. laticauda (Table 1; Fig. S3-S10).
+The current distribution of both species was best explained by socio-economic variables 'distance to ports' and/ or 'distance to airports' (Table 1) and climatic variables related to temperature variability (diurnal range bio2 and temperature seasonality bio4) or minimum temperature (bio6).
 Precipitation of warmest quarter (bio18) was also important for P. grandis.
 For this species, we discarded 'distance to roads' because this predictor produced spurious results, which did not correspond to our biological hypothesis (i.e., increasing invasion risk after 100 km distance) and would reduce the transferability of our models.
-Both species were present in the proximity of ports (approximately within minimum temperatures (> 10°C on average for coldest month) and in the case of P. grandis, avoiding dry regions (summer precipitation > 250mm; Fig. S3-S4, S7-S8).
+Both species were present in the proximity of ports (approximately within 250 km) and airports (approx. within 100 km), in areas with low temperature variability, and with high minimum temperatures (>10 °C on average for coldest month) and in the case of P. grandis, avoiding dry regions (summer precipitation > 250 mm; Fig. S5-S6, S9-S10).

-250km) and airports (approx. within 100km), in areas with low temperature variability, and with high uncorrected models, respectively (Table 2; Fig. S9-S10).
-The effect of sampling bias correction was more important than model stochasticity (ROI = 0.07 with CHELSA, ROI = 0.09 with Worldclim for both species).
-We discarded 5 to 25 poorly performing models out of 100 per modality (species, climate data source, and sample bias correction; Table 2)
+Models generally did a good job of predicting known presences (most Boyce indices > 0.5), with higher Boyce indices for Worldclim-based predictions compared to CHELSA-based predictions (Table 2; Fig. S11-S12).
+The effect of sampling bias correction was more important than model stochasticity (ROI=0.07 with CHELSA, ROI=0.09 with Worldclim for both species).
+We discarded 5 to 25 poorly performing models out of 100 per modality (species, climate data source, and sample bias correction; Table 2).